putuwaw/idparser-backend/README.md

 - [requirements.txt](requirements.txt) is a file that contains a list of dependencies used in this app.
 - [set_of_production.txt](set_of_production.txt) is a file that contains set of production of the grammar.
 - [vercel.json](vercel.json) is a file that contains configuration and override the default behavior of Vercel.

+## Requirements 📦
+- Python 3.10 or later

 ## Installation 🛠️
 - Clone the repository: